-I am a lecturer in Biological and Biomedical Sciences with clinical experience in Haematology and Transfusion.
+I am a lecturer and academic link tutor in Biological and Biomedical Sciences with clinical experience in Haematology and Transfusion.
 The aim of my teaching is to create an environment that focuses on knowledge construction rather than knowledge transmission where students use high-order cognitive activities to generate solution as opposed to memorising disconnected facts.

 Professional memberships and activities

 - Fellow of Higher Education Academy

 M.D in curative medicine from Kabul Medical University (1997), MSc (2011) in Biomedical Sciences, PhD in cancer immunology from London Metropolitan University (2015).
 PGCert in Teaching and Learning in Higher Education (2017).

 I am the module coordinator and teaching Molecular & Cellular Biology, Medical Science, Haematology & Transfusion Sciences, Contemporary Issues in Biomedical Science, Clinical Case Study at BSc level and Current Development in Genetics and Medical Genetics and Genomic at MSc level and also supervising BSc and MSc research project students.